COBRA Health Plans in North Carolina and Top Health Insurance Alternatives to COBRA

 Moreover, employers contribute toward their employees’ health premiums while currently employed.
 If you opt for COBRA coverage after your employment ends you are responsible for your entire premium, plus a 2% administrative fee.
 The average cost for family COBRA coverage is around $1,800 per month.
 There are more affordable health insurance options.

-2. COBRA is Temporary
+2. COBRA Health Plans are Temporary

 COBRA is temporary (typically only 18 months – 36 months in some cases).